piusnmuhumuza/software-engineering/softwareEngineering.md

 - **Maintenance Testing:** A method of software testing that aims to uncover software errors or bugs within a program after changes have been made.
 It retests the program to ensure that after the changes are complete, the changes don’t negatively impact the features within the code or conflict with necessary requirements.
 Test carried out in Maintenance Testing include Regression testing, confirmation testing.

-#### Common Levels of Testing

 The different levels of software testing explore the four software testing levels that take place during the development lifecycle with each level conducted thoroughly, checking for something different—nothing should be rushed or skipped.
 These are; —

-##### Unit Testing

-This is usually done at the code level, testing individual parts or components (units) of a software to analyse their functionality and ensure each piece of the software functions correctly on its own and works as intended.
+- **Unit Testing:** This is usually done at the code level, testing individual parts or components (units) of a software to analyse their functionality and ensure each piece of the software functions correctly on its own and works as intended.

-##### Integration Testing

-Is the process of testing how different units or components work together when integrated into a larger system to check if the combined units cooperate as expected and don't cause issues when connected.
+- **Integration Testing:** Is the process of testing how different units or components work together when integrated into a larger system to check if the combined units cooperate as expected and don't cause issues when connected.
 It enables software testers to test units of software when integrated into a whole system to identify any bugs or issues arising from integrations between modules.
 It is possible to automate integration testing.

-##### System Testing

-This is the process of testing the entire system (an integrated environment comprising the whole application), where all components are assessed against specific business requirements to verify that it meets the specified requirements, and ensure the complete software system functions correctly and satisfies user needs.
+- **System Testing:** This is the process of testing the entire system (an integrated environment comprising the whole application), where all components are assessed against specific business requirements to verify that it meets the specified requirements, and ensure the complete software system functions correctly and satisfies user needs.
 Automation tools can be used for System Testing.

-##### Acceptance Testing

-This is where a team checks if the software meets the requirements and specifications set by the end-users or clients to confirm that the software is ready for release and satisfies the user's expectations and needs.
+- **Acceptance Testing:** This is where a team checks if the software meets the requirements and specifications set by the end-users or clients to confirm that the software is ready for release and satisfies the user's expectations and needs.
 Acceptance testing involves testing the system’s Functional and Non-functional aspects, such as performance, security, usability, accessibility, compatibility, and reliability.
 Depending on the system’s complexity, it can be done manually or through automation tools.

-#### Who does software testing?
+##### Who does software testing?

 - Software Tester
 - Software Developer/Engineer.